Sigil-Ebook/sigil-ebook.github.io/_sigil/download.md

 ### Sigil on Windows
 <div markdown="1">
-Sigil currently provides Windows installers for x86 and x64 and will only work on Windows 7 or newer.
-The latest Sigil versions are also typically available via the winget and Chocolatey package managers.
+Sigil currently provides Windows installers for x86 and x64 and will only work on Windows 8 or newer.
+There's a Legacy installer that's suitable for Windows 7.
+The latest Sigil versions are also typically available via the winget (Windows 10+) and Chocolatey package managers.
+There are "scary" Microsoft warnings about unknown software if you install via winget or Chocolatey.
 </div>
 {: .notice--info}